CtrlK

 Workflow Clarity

-Steps are sequenced clearly, but there's no validation—no check that the document was retrieved successfully, no handling of empty documents, and no verification that the email was sent.
-For an operation that sends email (a non-reversible action), a validation checkpoint before sending would be important.
+Steps are clearly sequenced, but there's no validation—no check that the document was retrieved successfully, no verification that the content was properly extracted, and no confirmation that the email was sent.
+For an operation that sends an email (a non-reversible action), a validation checkpoint before sending would be important.

 2 / 3